kuzzleio/kuzzle/src/lib/api/dsl/README.md

 }
 ```

-The current module takes in charge to create the needed functions used in the final room definition.
+The current module manage the needed functions used in the final room definition.

 These functions are stored in a central collection in kuzzle.dsl.filtersTree.
 This object is just a container for the created functions and is used as a repository.
 It has the following structure: